Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 4. Landing Sites and Simple Web Apps

-If your app is mostly static pages with light interactivity, Lovable handles it without friction.
+If your app is mostly static pages with light interactivity, Lovable handles it cleanly.
 Deploy to a live URL and iterate based on user feedback.

 Example: Portfolio site with blog, contact form, and image gallery.